Susan Wadsworth, Director

 She has served as a consultant to the New York State Council on the Arts and the National Endowment for the Arts, and is a member of the National Advisory Committees of the Avery Fisher Prize Program, the Van Cliburn Competition, the Vendôme Prize Piano Competition, and Young Audiences, Inc.

 Susan Wadsworth was born in New York City.
 She studied piano with the distinguished Polish pianist and teacher Mieczyslaw Munz.
 She earned a BA in English from Vassar College, where she studied piano and violin and was a member of the Vassar Orchestra, the Ballet Club and the Vassar Chorus.
-Mrs. Wadsworth attended the Fontainebleau Conservatory in France, studying with Jean Casadesus and Nadia Boulanger, and also studied at the Mannes College of Music.
+Mrs. Wadsworth attended the Fontainebleau Conservatory in France, studying with Jean Casadesus and Nadia Boulanger, and the Mannes College of Music.
 Mrs. Wadsworth is married to the pianist Charles Wadsworth.

 Young Concert Artists, Inc.